sphinx-doc/sphinx/doc/tutorial/index.rst

       (.venv) $ pip install lumache

-This new file contains two :ref:`section <rst-sections>` headers, normal paragraph text, and a :ref:`code-block <rst-code-block>` directive that renders a block of content as source code, with appropriate syntax highlighting (in this case, generic ``console`` text).
+This new file contains two :ref:`section <rst-sections>` headers, normal paragraph text, and a :rst:dir:`code-block` directive that renders a block of content as source code, with appropriate syntax highlighting (in this case, generic ``console`` text).